nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/jsf-ui-framework/nuxeo-jsf-ui/jsf-ui-how-to-index/how-to-bubble-errors-from-the-core-layer-in-the-jsf-ui.md

     ```

-3. Check one last validation rule and throw a CustomBubbleException&nbsp;in case of one validation at least has failed.
+3. Check one last validation rule and throw a CustomBubbleException in case of one validation at least has failed.

     ```java
     package org.nuxeo.sample;